dotnet/docs-maui/docs/get-started/first-app.md

     <!-- markdownlint-enable MD029 -->

-01. In the Visual Studio 2022 for Mac toolbar, press the **Start** button (the triangular button that resembles a Play button) to launch the app on your Mac:
+01. In the Visual Studio 2022 for Mac toolbar, press the **Play** button to launch the app on your Mac:

     :::image type="content" source="media/first-app/vsmac/mac-run.png" alt-text="Launch the app on your Mac.":::

+    Visual Studio 2022 for Mac will build and deploy the app.

 01. In the running app, press the **Click me** button several times and observe that the count of the number of buttons clicks is incremented: